 To get the portrait of your future attendee, describe it with as many details as possible:

 - place of living

 - average income

 - any other information you might consider to be relevant.

 Having analyzed your target audience, you will understand how to interact with it and how to present information to it.
 Additionally, it will become easier for you to search for websites, forums and blogs your audience visits.
 These resources you can use later for advertising your webinar.

 Prepare materials for your webinar

 Gather all materials related to the webinar topic you could find.
 Check for the files on your computer that might be useful, search for some info online, and communicate with your colleagues or clients.
 Review your notepad texts, read the latest news and researches related to your topic.

 You will most likely end up with lots of information, much more than one event could handle.
 Congrats, you have got material for your future webinars ready, too.

 To select materials for the webinar, make a clear definition of the meeting’s aim.
 The content should correspond to the aim set.
-If you hold a promo webinar for marketing your products or services, then sales is your aim.
-If you teach some methods how to memorize foreign language words quicker, the event should result in your attendees getting a clear idea of how to enlarge their vocabulary faster.
+If you hold a promo webinar for marketing your products or services, then sales are your aim.
+If you teach some methods about how to memorize foreign language words quicker, the event should result in your attendees getting a clear idea of how to enlarge their vocabulary faster.